 • Clean behind large pieces of furniture at least twice a year – during Spring and Autumn cleaning.

 Reducing the moisture and regular cleaning are essential for preventing mould appearance at home.
-If you need a hand for cleaning and maintain your home, you can always contact your local home cleaners.
+If you need a hand for cleaning and maintain your home, you can always contact your local end of tenancy cleaners.
 They can provide skills, expertise and powerful equipment to help you deal with mould and mildew in your property.